 Wales has an abundance of seaside promenades.
 Towns such as Prestatyn and Rhyl are linked by a stout sea wall.
 Borth and Aberystwyth, on the other hand, are linked by a popular cliff path.
 Pick any Welsh coastal town, sample a stretch of the Wales Coast Path on either side of it.
 It will be a different experience every time, with varied scenery, wildlife, history and heritage.

 Many stretches of the coast feature railways, so you can walk from station to station, day after day, operating from lodgings near a station.
 You can do this along the north coast between Chester and Bangor, around most of Cardigan Bay from Pwllheli to Aberystwyth and along much of the south coast between Carmarthen and Chepstow.
+The Transport for Wales website has a list of walks you can explore by train.

 Read more: Exploring the North Wales coast by train